NOMspectra/NOMspectra/docs/examples/compare_spectrum/compare_spectrum.md

 ## Calculate metrics

 Calculate molecular class zones and get density.
-For plot we can use SpectrumList class from nhsmass.spectra
+For plot we can use SpectrumList class from natorgms.spectra

 ```python